jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ![](images/2008-07-13%20XX%20%20Command%20As%20A%20Aspect%20Brainstorm%20Texts.013.png)

-A value assignment *does* have an invisible reference to the parameter, but you won’t see it in the diagram, because an assignment is something so basic, that the notation of it is kept very basic.
+A value assignment *might* have an invisible reference to the parameter, but you won’t see it in the diagram, because an assignment is something so basic, that the notation of it is kept very basic.

 The complicated notation: